shervinea/cheatsheet-translation/ru/cs-229-linear-algebra.md

 **43. Remark: similarly, a matrix A is said to be positive definite, and is noted A≻0, if it is a PSD matrix which satisfies for all non-zero vector x, xTAx>0.**

-&#10230; Remark: similarly, a matrix A is said to be positive definite, and is noted A≻0, if it is a PSD matrix which satisfies for all non-zero vector x, xTAx>0.
+&#10230; Примечание: similarly, a matrix A is said to be positive definite, and is noted A≻0, if it is a PSD matrix which satisfies for all non-zero vector x, xTAx>0.

 <br>